Task-Centric Structure

 Creating a Task

-Task Attributest
+Task Attributes

 Tasks within the framework can range from basic to complex, depending on your specific requirements.
 The framework is designed with simplicity in mind, requiring only one mandatory parameter: the description.
 All other parameters are optional, providing flexibility in task configuration.